zhuhuibeishadiao/ntoskrnl/README.md

 NT API functions and study them.

 # Uses
-You can find there the full source codes of many APIs and structures, which aren't defined in the public
+You can find here the full source codes of many APIs and structures, which aren't defined in the public
 API Headers.
-This can be used to find exploits, make your kernel modules harder to reverse by using the actual source of an API instead of importing by name.
+WRK can be used to study the kernel, find potential exploits or make your kernel modules harder to reverse by using the actual source of a structure/API instead of importing it from ntoskrnl.exe.

 Sky is the limit.